-One of my objectives and goals is to take the guilt out of reading.There are already so many things that people feel ‘guilty’ about not doing /doing and I don’t think reading should be one of them.So I will be sharing5 tips to help you cultivate the habit if time is a scarce resource or commodity.
+One of my objectives and goals is to take the guilt out of reading.There are already so many things that people feel ‘guilty’ about not doing /doing and I think reading shouldn’t be one of them.The 5 tips below can help you cultivate the habit if time is a scarce resource or commodity.

 Read shorter books– This one seems pretty obvious but is one that most people neglect.
-If fiction is your thing go for short stories,novellas etc If you are more the non-fiction person go for smaller abridged versions(100 pages or less) of areas of interest.
+If fiction is your thing go for short stories,novellas etc If you are the non-fiction type, go for smaller abridged versions(100 pages or less) of areas of interest.

-Repurpose ‘waiting’ times– Doctors appointment,waiting in line at the post office,waiting at the hair dresser/mechanic etc etc Use those times to get a few pages in.
+Repurpose ‘waiting’ times– Doctors appointment,waiting in line at the post office,waiting at the hair dresser/mechanic etc. Use those times to get a few pages in.
 Every little counts

-Read in short time bursts – Its very easy to set a goal of ‘Read for an hour everyday’ but we all know that it might be very difficult to get that hour in with all the things competing for our attention.
+Read in short time bursts – Its very easy to set a goal of ‘Read for an hour everyday’ but we all know that it might be difficult to get an hour in with all of the things competing for our attention.
 So set shorter time goals e.g. 10 mins in the morning,10 mins at lunch,10 mins at bedtime.
 Do what works for your current season.

 Read summaries– Yes I know this is sort of ‘cheating’!
-But you know what? there are millions of books in the world and so it’s unrealistic to expect that we can read them all.
-For me reading is also about learning.
-Sometimes all you need are the key learning points from a book to set you on the path to wanting to know more.
-There are loads of apps like blinkist, Instaread etc which are good tools to utilise.
-There are also loads of blogs/websites and book review(including some of mine).
+But guess what?
+There are millions of books in the world and it is unrealistic to expect that we can read them all.
+If reading is about learning for you sometimes all you need are the key learning points from a book.
+This can then set you on the path to wanting to know more.
+There are loads of apps like Blinkist, Instaread etc which are good tools to utilise.
+There are also loads of blogs/websites and book reviews(including some of mine).
 This is time saving as you get the essence or lessons without having to spend the hours reading the book itself.